Pot magnets with countersunk hole

 For pot magnets with a cylinder hole, the magnet has a countersunk hole.
 Tighten with caution.
 Excessive tightening causes magnetic splinters or cracks in the magnet.

-When does loss of magnetic strength occur?
+Operating temperature and loss of magnetic strength

 Neodymium pot magnets have a maximum operating temperature of up to 80 °C. When heated to this temperature, the magnet loses 15 to 20% of its magnetic force.
 This is not permanent; the force is restored when the magnet returns to the normal ambient temperature.
-External magnetic fields may also cause loss of magnetic force.
-An air gap or non-magnetic materials located between the magnet and workpiece reduce the tensile force.